danielharrell/open-eyes-lect-2017-18/Open.md

 But this, we could say, is how a god sees, not how *we* see.
 In our case, the human case, the case of an openness enclosed in selfhood, there is no way to see things as they are, except through how they seem.
-To call the world my representation is one way to recognize this.
+And to call the world my representation is one way of recognizing this.
 But philosophical discernment has other ways, and other words besides "representation".
 Such as "perception", "impression", "image", "idea".
 Or in another direction:
 "opinion", "claim", "account". *To need* such words is a sign that our openness is not enough *to be* knowledge.
 But *to have* such words is a sign that our openness *is* enough *to gain* knowledge.
 Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament, including the word "self" itself.

-And while philosophical discernment has tread more than one path to knowledge in this sense, every such path seems to end in a *recognition* of the self that can neither be relinquished nor renounced.
+And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self that can never be escaped.
+As Schopenhauer's path leads to the world as will and representation, the path of Socratic ignorance leads to self-knowledge, and the path of Cartesian doubt, to self-certainty.
+Kantian critique?
+The transcendental subject.
+Hegelian dialectic?
+Absolute Spirit.

-The self that can never be escaped, to embrace, since it can never be escaped,
+Yet suppose the self we come to embrace, under any such description, can therefore never be escaped.
+Suppose our predicament were

+For example, consider this description of our openness, from a recent book in philosophy by Francis
+Wolff:
+> Everything is inside because in order to think anything whatsoever, it is necessary to ‘be able to be conscious of it’, it is necessary to say it, and so we are locked up in language or in consciousness without being able to get out.
+In this sense, they have no outside.
+But in another sense, they are entirely turned towards the outside; they are the world’s window: for to be conscious is always to be conscious of something, to speak is necessarily to speak about something.
+To be conscious of the tree is to be conscious of the tree itself, and not the idea of the tree;
+to speak about the tree is not just to utter a word but to speak about the thing.
+Consequently, consciousness and language enclose the world within themselves only insofar as, conversely, they are entirely contained by it.
+We are in consciousness or language as in a transparent cage.
+Everything is outside, yet it is impossible to get out.[^Wolff]

+- What is perhaps most striking in this description is how we remain enclosed in language or consciousness even if they encompass their objects *as they are*, not merely as they seem.

+- Compare transparent cage in this quote with Platonic cave.

+- On one hand, philosophical reflection; on other hand, trapped in transparent cage.

+- Conclusion: liberation depends on being open.
+Wolff quote: Or to
+clarify this supposition, consider a passage from a more recent work in

 And since the self, in this sense, can never be relinquished, or renounced, it is recognition, or even